jack9966qk/Grpahics-Project-2/README.md

 To prevent the player noticing the procedural generation of tunnels, and to make the game more challenging, fog effect has been implemented as a part of the custom shader.
 The shader creates the fog by calculating the distance of the object, and blend the specified fog color with the original color respectively.

 ### Shadow
 Shadow is not in the main gameplay, but it is implemented and applied on instruction scene.
-It uses the custom shader called ShadowShader.cg.
+It uses the custom shader `ShadowShader.cg`.

 ### Input/Interaction